Tiamatt/PapaJohnsClone/README.md

 ```

 ## API and database
-This project is using PapaJohnsCloneApi web service built with .NET Core 2.0 Framework (C#) and deployed to Microsoft Azure Cloud </br>
+This project is using PapaJohnsCloneApi web service built with ASP.NET Web API (.NET Core 2.0 Framework and C#) and deployed to Microsoft Azure Cloud. </br>
 See [PapaJohnsCloneApi repository](https://github.com/Tiamatt/PapaJohnsCloneApi) for details.